-Updates:

-N/A
+Updates: Exception to evidence N/A

 • The developer attests the underlying evidence for the measure has not changed since the last NQF endorsement review.
 Does the Committee agree the evidence basis for the measure has not changed and there is no need for repeat discussion and vote on Evidence?